 Inspired by human skin, scientists at the Technical University of Munich (TUM) have developed artificial skin with control algorithms and utilized it to create the first autonomous humanoid robot with full-body artificial skin.

-The skin comprises of hexagonal cells about the size of a two-euro coin.
+The skin comprises hexagonal cells about the size of a two-euro coin.
 Each is equipped with microprocessors and sensors to detect contact, acceleration, proximity, and temperature.
 Such artificial skin empowers robots to see their surroundings in much greater detail and with more sensitivity.
-This not just causes them to move securely.
-It additionally makes them more secure when operating near people and enables them to foresee and actively avoid contacts.
+This does not just cause them to move securely.
+It makes them more secure when operating near people and enables them to foresee and actively avoid contact.

 Human skin has around 5 million receptors.
-Efforts to implement consistent processing of data from sensors in artificial skin soon run up against limits.
-Past frameworks were quickly over-burden with information from just a few hundred sensors.
+Efforts to implement consistent data processing from sensors in artificial skin soon run up against limits.
+Past frameworks were quickly overburdened with information from just a few hundred sensors.

 Gordon Cheng said, “With its special skin, the H-1 can even hug a person safely.
 That is less trivial than it sounds: Robots can exert forces that would seriously injure a human being.
 During a hug, two bodies are touching in many different places.
 The robot must use this complex information to calculate the right movements and exert the correct contact pressures.
 This might not be as important in industrial applications, but in areas such as nursing care, robots must be designed for very close contact with people.”

 “The skin system is also highly robust and versatile.
 Because the skin consists of cells, and not a single piece of material, it remains functional even if some cells stop working.”

 “Our system is designed to work trouble-free and quickly with all kinds of robots.
 Now we’re working to create smaller skin cells with the potential to be produced in larger numbers.”